openshift/network-tools/docs/contributor.md

 - The script should by default create the necessary resources to do the test if the user has not passed any arguments.
 - Each script should be both standalone and at the same time if invoked in the default mode, be compatible when running with the rest of the scripts.
 - Each message printed should fall under either `INFO` or `SUCCESS` or `FAILURE` categories.
-- Should test the functionality of the script with `oc adm network-tools --`.
+- Should test the functionality of the script with `oc adm must-gather --`.
 Make sure the script does not break the build and is well tested.
 - Add documentation regarding what the script does to the user docs.
 - Even though this image can be accessed only by priviledges users/administrators, avoid security vulnerabilites.
 - Use discretion when commands need to be run from a network namespace.
 First preference would be to use the `oc debug node/xx` command.
 If there are too many commands to be run create a hostNetwork pod.